 The size of the tent is quite generous and features a double bed and standing headroom.
 It only takes two minutes to set up, even though it doesn’t pop up.
 This is an excellent budget option.

 MyPod Motorcycle Teardrop Motorcycle Camper for Sale – Price available on request

 Features: Solid cabin, entertainment center, AC and Fantastic fan.

 Are you a fan of teardrop trailers?
 We certainly are.
-Coming out in 2020, the MyPod motorcycle teardrop camper is a super cute mini trailer that can be towed by large capacity motorcycles.
+Coming out in 2023, the MyPod motorcycle teardrop camper is a super cute mini camping trailer that can be towed by large capacity motorcycles.

 It features an all-fiberglass cabin with a door and windows.
-Inside, there’s a double bed, an entertainment system and a couple of mini cupboards.
+Inside, there’s a full size bed, an entertainment system and a couple of mini cupboards.
 It’s even equipped with AC.

 If you prefer to sleep in a solid motorcycle teardrop camper that doesn’t need setting up every time you stop, then the MyPod is perfect.
-You just park it and slide inside for a nice, comfortable sleep.
 The one downside is the lack of storage for your gear.
-You may need to carry some on your bike.

 Find out more about MyPod.

 The Tuco Motorcycle Teardrop Camper – From $18,000

 Features: Solid cabin, solar panel, hardwood interior, fan, interior LED lights and memory foam mattress.